merenlab/merenlab.org/tutorials/infant-gut/index.md

                         -C default
 ```

 Please run the following commands in the IGD dir.
-They will set the stage for us to take a look at the *E. faecalis* {% include ARTIFACT name="bin" %}:
+They will set the stage for us to take a look at the *E. faecalis* bin:

 ``` bash
 # importing taxonomy for gene calls